neondatabase/website/content/docs/postgresql/postgresql-php-insert-data-into-tables.md

 **Summary**: in this tutorial, you will learn how to use PHP PDO API to insert data into a PostgreSQL database table.

 ## Steps for inserting data into a PostgreSQL table using PDO

 To insert data into a database table, you use the following steps:

 1. First, connect to the PostgreSQL database server by creating a new instance of the PDO class.
-2. Next, construct an [INSERT ](/docs/postgresql/postgresql-insert)statement.
+2. Next, construct an [INSERT](/docs/postgresql/postgresql-insert)statement.
 If you want to pass parameters to the `INSERT` statement, you use the named placeholders such as `:param`
 3. Then, prepare the `INSERT` statement by calling the `prepare()` method of the PDO object.
 The `prepare()` method returns a `PDOStatement` object.
 4. After that, pass the values to the statement by calling the `bindValue()` method of the `PDOStatement` object.
 5. Finally, call the `execute()` method of the PDOStatement object to execute the `INSERT` statement.

 We will use the `stocks` table that we created in the previous tutorial for demonstration purposes.

 Let's create a new class named `PostgreSQLPHPInsert` in the `app` folder and the `index.php` file in the project folder.

 ![PostgreSQL PHP Insert Example](/postgresqltutorial_data/wp-content-uploads-2016-06-PostgreSQL-PHP-Insert-Example.png)

 ## Inserting a single row into a table example

 The following `insertStock()` method inserts a new row into the `stocks` table.

 ```
     /**